Call for an Initial Consultation (908) 561-5577

 • Over half of the athletes returned to play in one to three weeks.
 Only 2% returned the same day.

-What are mild traumatic brain injury symptoms?
+What are the symptoms of mild traumatic brain injury?

 According to Traumaticbraininjury.com: